h2woobin/UBC-schedule-planner/README.md

 - As a user, I want to be able to get my GPA <br>
 - As a user, I want to be able to save my exam list to file
 - As a user, I want to be able to be able to load my exam list from file

+## Instructions for End User
+- You can add your exams and their information like date,time,location and goal mark with entering on 'Add exam' page.
+After you put exam information, press add button. you can check your exam information on 'Current exam List'.
+- You can add your acutal mark what you got on your test.
+Go and add your subject and actual mark on the page.
+Then you can check your actual mark on 'Current exam List'.
+- You can get your gap when you press the 'Get gpa' button.
+Before click the button, you need to add your actual mark.
+- You can save your exam as a file and can get out from the program.
+- You can load the recent file when you press the 'load file' button.